OWASP/www-board-candidates/2025/aruneesh_salhotra.md

   <div style="background: #f8f9fa; padding: 30px; border-radius: 10px; margin: 30px 0; border-left: 5px solid #667eea;">
     <p style="font-size: 1.1em; line-height: 1.8; color: #2c3e50; margin: 0; text-align: center; font-weight: 600; font-style: italic;">
       I'm running for the OWASP Global Board because I don't just see what OWASP is—I see what OWASP must become.
-And I have the track record, the relationships, the global reach, and the execution discipline to make it inevitable.
+And I have the track record, the relationships, the global reach, and the execution discipline to make it happen.
     </p>
   </div>
 </div>